avaneev/prvhash/README.md

 to correspond to the system size, not to the period of external entropy.
 As was noted earlier, for daisy-chaining, the input via `Seed` should be used: in this case PRNG period exponents are summed.

-## The Flawed State of the Hash Function ##

-If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash`, and at the same time all `lcg` values will be equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled
-state: the hash function will produce the same hash value.
-This does not affect PRNG usage of the core hash function.

 ## Method's Philosophy ##